FredHutch/easybuild-life-sciences/docs/foss-2016b.md

 ---
 title: foss-2016b
+permalink: /foss-2016b/
+toc: true
+toc_label: "On This Page"
 ---

 Foss 2016b is currently in production on all HPC resources.
 The packages are built to s